-FabriFlex DT undergone extensive quality control.
+FabriFlex DT dewatering tube undergone extensive quality control.
 Ensuring the quality of each component.

 FabriFlex DT are manufactured with engineered design material and fabricated with high seam strength hence can provide a higher sludge fill volume compared to others.